Learning Invariant Causal Mechanism from Vision-Language Models: Problem Setting

 \subsection{Out-Of-Distribution Generalization}

 Next, we present a unified framework for adapting CLIP to OOD generalization scenarios.
 In this framework, each distinct scenario (e.g., varying lighting, styles, or camera angles) is treated as an environment \( e \in E_{all} \), where \( E_{all} \) represents the set of all possible environments, and each environment corresponds to a unique data distribution \( P^e(\boldsymbol{x}, y) \).
 The goal of OOD generalization is to learn a predictor \( h \) from training environments \( E_{tr} \subset E_{all} \) to perform well in unseen environments.
 Achieving this involves addressing two challenges that often occur together in practice: domain shift and open-class scenarios.
-Domain shift arises when the data distribution in the test environment differs from that in the training environment, while open-class scenarios involve previously unseen classes appearing at test time.
-Although the zero-shot capability of CLIP excels in handling open-class scenarios, maintaining this ability under domain shift presents a significant challenge.
+Here, domain shift refers to when the distribution of $\boldsymbol{x}$ in the test environment differs from the distribution of $\boldsymbol{x}$ in the training environment\footnote{We primarily refer to the case in standard domain generalization tasks.}, while open-class scenarios involve previously unseen classes appearing at test time.
+Although the zero-shot capability of CLIP excels in handling open-class scenarios, maintaining this ability under domain shift presents a challenge.

 Several established methods exist for fine-tuning CLIP to acquire such a predictor $h$ for tasks in OOD scenarios: (1) Linear probe: A linear classifier is trained on the fixed output of \( f_I \).
 (2) Learnable prompt \cite{zhou_learning_2022,zhou_conditional_2022,zhang2024rethinking}: The fixed text descriptions for each class are replaced with learnable parameters.
 (3) Adapter \cite{gao_clip-adapter_2023}: Both \( f_I \) and \( f_T \) are frozen, and a multi-layer perceptron (MLP) is trained on their outputs.
 (4) Fine-tuning image encoder \cite{shu_clipood_2023}: All parameters of \( f_I \) are optimized, while \( f_T \) are fixed.
 Despite these differences, all methods share a common procedure when fine-tuned in OOD scenarios.
 A pre-trained CLIP model is taken as the backbone, and some task-specific parameters \(\theta\), such as classifier weights or prompt vectors, are introduced.
 Data from the training environments \( E_{tr} \subset E_{all} \) is then collected.
 During training, model parameters are optimized to reduce classification errors across the aggregated training distribution.
 After this phase, the model is evaluated on test environments \( E_{all} \setminus E_{tr} \) using the updated parameters.